Estimating the size and distribution of networked populations with snowball sampling: Introduction

-In our approach we base recruitment on the snowball sampling design due to its (1) popularity from a theoretical standpoint (see the overview provided by \cite{Frank2009} and review by \cite{Frank2011} on the use of snowball sampling designs in networked populations), (2) its practicality for recruitment in an empirical setting (see \cite{Browne2005} and \cite{Petersen2011}), and (3) its ability to induce a tractable likelihood-based estimation procedure for the population size when the stochastic block model is used.
-In our theoretical setup we use the generalized stochastic block model for random graphs (see \cite{Nowicki2001} for its use in modeling digraphs).
+In our approach we base recruitment on the snowball sampling design due to its 1) popularity from a theoretical standpoint \citep{Frank2009, Frank2011} and 2) its practicality for recruitment in an empirical setting \citep{Browne2005, Petersen2011}.
+In our theoretical setup we generalize the stochastic block model for random graphs \citep{Nowicki2001}.
 The model is a direct extension of the Bernoulli graph model in that it can account for stratum assignments and allows for links to occur independently between individuals conditional on such assignments.
-In our setup we opt to use this model as it (1) requires a minimal amount of observations on individuals selected for the sample, and possibly nominations made from sampled individuals, as stratum assignments only need be known for sampled individuals (and not necessarily continuous covariate information, which in turn can reduce the amount of resources required for a study), and (2) has a considerable amount of application to hard-to-reach populations (see \cite{Thompson2000} and \cite{Thompson2003} for examples of its use in the modeling of an empirical HIV population).
+In our setup we opt to use this model as it 1) requires a minimal amount of observations on individuals selected for the sample, in the form of categorical covariate information for stratum assignments and not necessarily continuous covariate information, which in turn can reduce the amount of resources required for a study, 2) can serve as a good omnibus model for social networks since it is a relatively simple model that has a considerable amount of application to hard-to-reach populations \citep{Thompson2000, Thompson2003}, and 3) results in a tractable likelihood-based estimation procedure for the population size when a multi-wave snowball sampling design is used.

-The manuscript is organized as follows.
-In Section 2, we generalize the stochastic block model and reintroduce the complete one-wave snowball sampling design.
-In Section 3 we present the full likelihood based on a full graph realization, and then contrast the observed likelihoods that rest on either observing or ignoring unit labels.
-In Section 4, we provide an overview of the extended data augmentation procedure as well as derivations for the conditional distributions required for the imputation aspect of the procedure.
-Section 5 presents the results from a simulation study based on samples obtained from an empirical population of hard-to-reach drug users at risk for HIV/AIDS.
-Finally, Section 6 provides a general discussion of the methods and results presented in this manuscript as well as some directions for future work.
+Direct maximum likelihood estimation based on likelihoods arising from network models like those based on exponential random graph models (ERGMs) and/or induced through network samples can be analytically or computationally burdensome.
+One approach is to use a Bayesian data augmentation routine as this can provide a more viable alternative to inference \citep{Kwanisai2004, Koskinen2013}.
+In this study we present in full detail an extended strategy allowing for estimation of the population size that is made possible by utilizing the labels-ignored likelihood.
+Similar to the ERGM-based approaches of \cite{Pattison2013} and \cite{Rolls2013}, our approach has the ability to make inference on graph parameters when the population size is unknown, as well as to estimate the population size.
+Furthermore, the strategy has the advantage in that links between nodes in the final wave are not required to be observed.